Grade and Record Policies

 International Student Services

-International Student Services, located at Northeast Campus, provides information, programs and services college-wide that support student success for all students who are not U.S. citizens.
+International Student Services, located on Northeast, and Southeast Campuses provides information, programs and services college-wide that support student success for all students who are not U.S. citizens.
 Staff assist students, including permanent residents, other immigrant visas, as well as non-immigrant visas, including F-1’s.
-For F-1 students, we provide help from entrance into the institution, to degree completion, and transfer to a senior university.
-Services provided include admission processing, individual planning support, help understanding Immigration regulations for all permanent residents, and other visa types, as well as cultural and community activities for all students.
-Staff encourage an international educational environment at Tulsa Community College for all students, faculty, and staff.
-Contact International Student Services at (918) 595-7478 or www.tulsacc.edu/iss for more information.
+Services provided to all non-U.S. citizens include admission processing, records transfer, individual planning support, help understanding Immigration regulations, as well as cultural and community activities.
+ISS encourages an international educational environment at Tulsa Community College for all students, faculty, and staff.
+Contact International Student Services at (918) 595-7478 or email@example.com, or go to our webpage www.tulsacc.edu/iss for more information.

 This school is authorized under Federal law to enroll non-immigrant visa students, such as F-1’s.
 F-1 visa students can only go to schools that are Federally authorized.